 Best online whiteboard for turning ideas into tasks

 Miro (Web, macOS, Windows, iOS, Android)

 Miro is available on any device—and on the web.
 To get started, choose from a long list of templates (e.g., UX design, customer mapping, and retrospective), or just start with a standard blank whiteboard.
 And you're not limited to one template: you can add as many as you want to a board, zooming and scrolling with your mouse, trackpad, or touchscreen to navigate through the various templates on the board.
 Then add shapes, text, and sticky notes (drag-and-drop) as needed.

 If you find yourself looking for more features, go to the Miro marketplace, which houses a list of apps you can integrate, allowing you to do things like update Miro cards within your Airtable base, or add a voting plugin that lets each user vote on designated objects.

 Miro is built for more than just brainstorming.
 It also includes a set of features that supports managers who have to guide the process from ideation to implementation.
 With Miro, you can monitor what changes have been made, assign tasks, and carry on conversations with team members from within the interface.
 If you want to present the results of your ideation, you'll love how easy it is to select and drag a portion of the board to create "frames," so you can pan through the board in a more organized manner during presentations.
 (You can also just turn on the screen sharing mode so that all participants can see your screen while hearing your voice over the audio system.)

 You can do even more with Miro by using Miro's Zapier integrations.
 Automatically create a card on a board in Miro whenever you have a new task, entry in a spreadsheet, or form submission.

-Miro pricing: Free for three editable boards; from $8/month per member for the Team plan that includes unlimited boards and integrations with Jira and Asana.
+Miro pricing: Free for three editable boards; from $10/user/month for the Team plan that includes unlimited boards and integrations with Jira and Asana.